EU Policy Updates November

 • Introduction of sector-specific guidelines, instead of standards meaning that sector-specific reporting will now become voluntary

-• Civil Liability: EU-wide liability regime removed; review clause foreseen for 2030.
+• Civil Liability: Removal of EU-wide liability regime (=COUNCIL) BUT WITHOUT review clause

-• Climate Transition Plan (CTP): Obligation to adopt a plan maintained, but implementing actions deleted; general alignment with the Paris Agreement required.
+• Climate Transition Plan (CTP): Climate Transition Plans and guidance deleted (COUNCIL: Obligation to adopt a plan + implementing actions deleted + alignment with Paris Agreement required)

 Should you be interested in learning more about the Omnibus Simplification Package through CSR Europe’s EU Trainings, please feel free to reach out to Marta Mucci (mm1@csreurope.org).

-• Streamlined reporting for micro and small operators in low-risk countries.
+Streamlined reporting obligations for micro and small operators in low-risk countries;

-• Removal of duplicate due diligence statements for downstream companies, with only one submission
+Removal of duplicate due-diligence statements for downstream companies, with only one submission required at market entry;

-• A more efficient IT system to handle compliance reporting across the supply chain.
+A more efficient, fully integrated IT system to support compliance across the supply chain.

 4. EU - DRC partnership strengthened through Global Gateway